hmuchalski/128a/syllabus-CHEM-129A/syllabus-129A.md

 ## In-lab requirements

-Two 170-minute meetings per week (Monday and Wednesday) where we experimentally explore selected organic chemistry concepts (5.67 hours per week).
+Two 170-minute lab meetings per week (Monday and Wednesday) where we experimentally explore selected organic chemistry concepts (5.67 hours per week).
 Attendance is mandatory because you must complete all experiments to obtain a passing grade.
 Typically, the in-lab session will start with a short review of relevant material, concepts, and chemical safety through group discussions and problem-solving activities.

 You will not be allowed to enter the lab if a) you are late and missed the pre-lab discussion; b) you are not appropriately dressed to work in the lab; or 3) you don't complete the pre-lab assignment.